Dannible/cb_inputbox/README.md

 When you're ready to publish to npm, run `npm publishPackage`.

-If you'd like to test this package, run `npm install ionic-module-template`
+If you'd like to test this package, run `npm install cb_ionic_input`

 ## npm link